Sushi Balls

 - Adjust the salt according to the salt content of the ingredients.

-What's more rewarding than sharing a well-balanced dish, where each ingredient finds its place?
-I hope these sushi balls have inspired you to experiment with the simplicity and depth of good food.
+What's more rewarding than sharing a well-balanced dish where each ingredient finds its place?
+I hope these sushi balls have inspired you to explore the simplicity and depth of good food.
+Whether enjoyed on their own or paired with other dishes, they bring a unique flavor and visual appeal to any meal.

 How much of a capolavoro is this?